blogmanalick/blogmanalick.github.io/src/content/blog/en/commander-brackets-update-october-2025.md

 [^1]: [Official page](https://magic.wizards.com/en/formats/commander#gamechangers) of the Commander format.

-Knowing this, the panel members decided to reduce the volume of cards in the list.
+Knowing this, the panel members decided to reduce the number of cards in the list.
 Which, at the end of the day, ends up simplifying players' lives, gives more deck building options and avoids some redundancies.

 ### Powerful legends in the command zone